New Kid: Plot

 12-year-old Jordan Banks is a black boy who lives in Washington Heights.
 Jordan loves art and makes cartoons about his life.
 His dream is to go to art school.
 However, his mother makes him go to Riverdale Academy Day (RAD) School, which she calls "one of the best schools in the state".
 However, RAD is not a very diverse school, having only a few black students.

 During his first day at Riverdale, Jordan is overwhelmed.
-He is helped by Liam Landers, a fellow student assigned to be Jordan's guide, and whose family has attended RAD for 3 generations.
+He is helped by Liam Landers, a fellow student assigned to be Jordan's guide, and whose family has attended RAD (Riverdale Academy Day) for 3 generations.
 The two become friends.
-Jordan meets a variety of other students at the school, including Drew Ellis, who is one of the few African American students at his school; Andy Peterson, a jock who is unliked by many of his fellow students; and Alexandra, who always wears a sock puppet on her hand.
+Jordan meets a variety of other students at the school, including Drew Ellis and Maury, who are two of the few African American students at his school; Andy Peterson, an obnoxious jock who is disliked by many of his fellow students; and Alexandra, a girl who always wears a sock puppet on her hand.

 Jordan has some difficulties adjusting to RAD.
 These include sitting at the wrong table at lunch and not knowing how to act when a friend from the neighborhood sees him with Liam.
-Further challenges occur when his advisor discusses students on financial aid and calls Drew by the name of DeAndre.
+Further challenges occur when his homeroom teacher, Ms. Rawle, discusses students on financial aid and calls Drew by the name of DeAndre another Black student she formerly taught.
 Jordan discovers that this kind of misnaming happens to other black students and faculty at the school, even a black teacher who has been at the school for fourteen years.

 Things start to slowly improve for Jordan.
 Forced to pick a team sport to play, Jordan chooses soccer and struggles with the rules and the cold, and scores an accidental goal in his first game.
 He also can have honest conversations with Drew about what it's like to be one of the few African Americans at RAD and become friends with him.
 His friendship with Liam also deepens after he goes to his house and they play video games.
 Liam gives him a pair of pink shorts that everyone at RAD wears for Christmas.
 After a discussion with his grandfather, Jordan successfully mixes both his school friends through video games.
 However, after Jordan corrects his neighborhood friends' grammar they give him the nickname "Private School".